briankoser/sfc-listeners-guide/episodes/0252-ancient-alien-astronauts.md

 How did ancient humans build the megaliths?

-11:10 oh no, I thought this was going to be interesting
 <div class="quote">
   {% timeLink {url:podcast_file_url, t:'11:10'} %}
   <q class="ben">This episode's going along swimmingly.
 Let's just get through this, everyone.</q>